joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 look at our call to **ggplot()** where we map `attack` and `sp_attack` to `x` and `y` respectively.
 The color aesthetic maps a variable onto a color.
-The levels of a categorical variable take on separate colors while continous variables are mapped to a gradient.
+The levels of a categorical variable take on separate colors while continuous variables are mapped to a gradient.

 How would we map the variable `type1` to `color`?
 (And yes.
 I’m totally aware I did it above\!)
 Try creating the graph yourself—that is,